codeforbirmingham/Open-Disclosure/utils/README.md

 For this step you'll need API keys from Google and the Sunlight Foundation.
 * CallGeocodingAPI.py: This calls Google's Geocoding API to convert street addresses to coordinates for all the transactees, and locates them by district, county, etc. using the files in /data/map/.
 * CallCivicInfoAPI.py: This calls Google's Civic Information API to get information on each OCD ID in Alabama, adding to the existing party data.
 * CallSunlightAPI.py: This makes some calls to the Sunlight Foundation's API but doesn't do anything with the info (yet).
+Put the API key in ~/.sunlight.key or the environment variable SUNLIGHT\_API\_KEY.

 ### Step 4: Flatten the Data ###
 In order to import the data into Socrata, the JSON needs to be flattened.
 The aptly named FlattenData.py serves this purpose.